 We scrutinise the plans the water companies submit to Ofwat, to ensure they deliver their legal environmental obligations.
 Companies report each year on how they are delivering that package so that they can be held to account for their performance.

-The water industry strategic environmental requirements (WISER) technical document,describes the statutory and non-statutory expectations for PR24, and approaches water companies should follow during PR24 and beyond.
+The water industry strategic environmental requirements (WISER(External link)) technical document,describes the statutory and non-statutory expectations for PR24, and approaches water companies should follow during PR24 and beyond.

 Water industry national environment programme (WINEP)